bacrossland/thermometerb/README.md

 # Development

-To develop on thermometerb, you will need to install python, clone this repository locally, then install requirements.
+To develop on Thermometer B, you will need to install python, clone this repository locally, then install requirements.

 Python version: 3.10+